-In a large bowl combine the above ingredients in the order listed order, blending well.
+In a large bowl combine the wet ingredients in the order listed order, blending well.
 In a separate bowl, combine the yeast, 2c flour, salt and baking soda.

-Turn dough out onto a heavily floured surface and flour the top of the dough.
+Turn dough out onto a floured surface and flour the top of the dough.
 Roll the dough out to a 1/4 to 1/2 inch t dough.
 The inside of the dough will be very sticky.
 Do not need additional flour into the dough!
 You need it to be sticky to rise.

 Ideal thickness and roundness is the depth and size of a wide-mouth canning jar ring, if you’re looking for a store-bought English Muffin.

-Use the canning ring to cut out the muffins.
+Use the canning ring or a biscuitb cutter to cut out the muffins.

 Place on a baking sheet.
 Let rise 45 minutes.
 Bake at 350 degrees for 15-25 minutes.